-- 2) If the parent/s fails to meet the provisions of the repayment plana NOA to terminate subsidy will be mailed to the parent.
+- 1) When it has been determined that Family Fees are delinquent (received by the provider later than the 5th of the month), a NOA to terminate subsidy will be mailed to the parent.
 The NOA will state the total amount of unpaid fees, the fee amount and the period of delinquency.
-Subsidy will be terminated on the date falling nineteen (19) days from the date of the NOA unless all delinquent fees are paid to the provider before such a date.
-MC3 will retain documentation of the mailing date. - 3) If a parent has been terminated due to failure to pay fees, any and all outstanding family fees must be paid in full prior to reinstatement in the program. - 4) Unpaid family fees may be pursued through legal channels.
+Subsidy will be terminated on the date falling fourteen (14) days from the date of the NOA unless all delinquent fees are paid to the provider before such a date or a reasonable plan for payment of delinquent fees has been established.
+MC3 will retain documentation of the mailing date. - 2) If a parent has been terminated due to failure to pay fees, any and all outstanding family fees must be paid in full prior to reinstatement in the program. - 3) Unpaid family fees may be pursued through legal channels.